To say that the US tax code is complicated would be a vast understatement.

 Otherwise, the form can be filed with the US corporation’s income tax return, including any filing extensions.

 If you are required to file Form 5472 and you either fail to file or file a substantially incomplete return, the IRS could apply a penalty of $25,000 USD per year.
 Your company will also be under greater scrutiny from the IRS with possible audits and follow-ups in subsequent years.

 As always, we recommend being completely transparent with all your offshore dealings.
 If you are required to file, file.
 Countries are increasingly sharing information thanks to FATCA and other information-sharing laws around the world.

 If you don’t file, it is likely the US will find out that you should have filed, subjecting you to expensive penalties.

 New Implications in the Face of Change

 Many people are marketed on the ease of doing business in the United States for their offshore business and they end up making big mistakes that cost them a lot of money.
-I’ve had those people come to me in the past to clean up the mess.
+We’ve had those people come to us in the past to clean up the mess.

 It’s better to get a properly laid out plan from the beginning to avoid these situations.
-If you’d like some help, click here to work with me.
+If you’d like some help, click here to work with us.

 Using US companies as part of your offshore structure may be beneficial to you at some point and it’s worth considering.
 However, in our opinion, services like Stripe Atlas got it wrong.

 There are a lot of tax ramifications – like Form 5472 – that make it vital that you receive professional help before including the US in your international tax strategy.To find out more about our offshore tax planning, dual citizenship, asset protection, and global diversification strategies, reach out here.